jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * "I ***thought*** intensely about the problem" can be rewritten as "I **focused** on the problem" or "I **concentrated** on the problem."
 * "I ***carelessly*** wrote the letter" can be rewritten as "I **scribbled** the letter" or "I **doodled** the letter."

-The use of adjectives represents lazy writing.
-They're fine (and in many cases, preferable) for colloquial spoken dialogue, but writing gives you a chance to be precise and measured.
+The over-use of adjectives represents is lazy.
+They're fine (and in many cases, preferable) for colloquial spoken dialogue, but the written word gives you a chance to be precise and measured.

 ## 16) Get instructors/coaches

 No matter how much natural talent you have, there is always more to learn and there are things you don't know that you don'tknow.
-A writing coach can help you improve the abilities your current skills, navigate you around obstacles, and bring out the best in your craft.
+A coach can help you improve the abilities your current skills, navigate you around obstacles, and bring out the best in your craft.

 You may not always enjoy their feedback, but that's usually a sign that you need it.
 And remember, the feedback doesn't have to come from a coach, in the purest sense of the word.

-Nothing improved my writing faster than getting feedback on it.
+Nothing improved my skills faster than getting feedback.
 Whether that feedback came from an editor or a group, I've written tons of content and I still dread getting my content back with marks and suggestions on it.
 But nothing has made me a write better quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;

 ## Summary of written content creation tips: